4cscc/4cscc-lab-manual/README.md

 # Four Corners Science and Computing Club Lab Notebook

-Introductory exercises in scientific computing
+Introductory exercises in scientific computing.

+This is the source code repository for the Four Corners Science and Computing Club (4CSCC) Lab Notebook.
+The published book is available at https://gregcaporaso.github.io/4cscc-ln/.

 ## Usage